uthsaraiw/crop_image_to_rectangle_as_camscanner/README.md

 # crop_image_to_rectangle_as_camscanner
--crop any image to the required size and wrap it into a rectangle using opencv js or opencv both backend codes -can choose either one file from above opencv python file or opencv js file -mainly the backend part/ front end is not that much appealing
+-crop any image to the required size and wrap it into a rectangle using opencv js or opencv both backend codes.

+-can choose either one file from above opencv python file or opencv js file.

+-mainly the backend part/ front end is not that much appealing.

 *python file opencv python
 - Consists a .py file